J.A. Happ Is Lined Up To Start The A.L. Wild Card Game For The Yankees Against Oakland

 According to the New York Yankees starting rotation posted to their official MLB site page, their starters against Boston are J.A.
 Happ, Lance Lynn, and then Luis Severino.
-On the surface, that doesn’t sound like anything terribly important, however this lines up Happ to pitch the wild card game against the Oakland A’s on five days of rest, which is his normal schedule.
+On the surface, that doesn’t sound like anything terribly important.
+However, this lines up Happ to pitch the wild card game against the Oakland A’s on five days of rest, which is his normal schedule.
 It is already known that Lynn is not in the mix for the wild card start, and possibly even a spot on the playoff roster.
-Severino would have to go on three days of rest to make the start, which is neither normal, nor optimal for him as confirmed by 12Up.
+Severino would have to go on three days of rest to make the start, which is neither normal nor optimal for him as confirmed by 12Up.

 The only other Yankee starter in the mix for the start is Masahiro Tanaka who already pitched and would be going on seven days rest to make the start.
 While it is generally considered that would be better than the three days Severino would have, it again, would not be the norm.
 Happ has been rumored as the wild card game starter on and off for the last month, thanks in large part to his 6-0 record with a 2.34 ERA in 10 starts since joining the Yankees.